sebnitu/vrembem/docs/_packages/drawer.md

 ## Drawer State

 By default, the state of a drawer is saved to local storage and applied persistently under the "DrawerState" local storage variable.
-Set `saveState: false` to disable save state.
-Use `saveKey: "[CUSTOM-KEY]"` to change the key that save state is stored under.
+Set `stateSave: false` to disable save state.
+Use `stateKey: "[CUSTOM-KEY]"` to change the key that save state is stored under.

 ## Sass variables